yoyoberenguer/EPROM/README.md

 Frequency comparator (range Kz)
-The maximum programming frequency tolarated by the EPROM is defined with the NE555 device and used for reference, this frequency correspond to the minimal signal period for input E, pin 20 (programming pulse, 95 - 105us for the SMT27C256B).
-The maximum programming frequency will be adjustable with a variable resistor to be compatible with different type of EPROMs.
+The maximum programming frequency tolarated by the EPROM is defined by the NE555 device (around 10Khz) and used by the below circuit for reference.
+This frequency correspond to the programming pulse period 95 - 105us used on pin 20 (E) of the EPROM SMT27C256B.
+The maximum programming frequency will be adjustable with a variable resistor to be compatible for most type of EPROMs.

 This circuit compare the maximum frequency(B) with the user defined/customized frequency coming out of the data selector/multiplexer SN74LS153 called (A) and labbeled CLK in this diagram.

 This circuit will provide 3 bit of information regarding these frequencies (A<B, A>B, A=B) in real time.

 Purpose of this circuit:

 When the selected frequency (A) is above the maximum programming pulse frequency
 a red diode will be lit, below that threshold a green diode will be lit up, and finally when both frequencies are equals a third diode (yellow) will be on.